jeongdari/Danny_Portfolio/README.md

 Make your changes and create a pull request.

 ## Features
-Dynamic Navigation: React Router used for easy navigation between sections.
+- Dynamic Navigation: React Router used for easy navigation between sections.
-Interactive Home Page: Animated hero image with contact button and downloadable resume.
+- Interactive Home Page: Animated hero image with contact button and downloadable resume.
-About Page: Personal interests displayed, including Flickr API integration for photo metadata.
+- About Page: Personal interests displayed, including Flickr API integration for photo metadata and Google Map API.
-Resume Page: Skills, education, and work experience showcased with interactive components.
+- Resume Page: Skills, education, and work experience showcased with interactive components.
-Portfolio Page: Projects and GitHub repositories displayed using GitHub API and React Datatable.
+- Portfolio Page: Projects and GitHub repositories displayed using GitHub API and React Datatable.

 ## Dependencies
 1. react: Framework for building user interfaces.